sqlalchemy/sqlalchemy/README.unittests.rst

     requires using a test.cfg configuration file as the cmd.exe shell won't properly pass the URL arguments into the nose test runner.

+    POSTGRESQL: Full-text search configuration should be set to English, else several tests of ``.match()`` will fail.
+This can be set (if it isn't so already) with:

+     ALTER DATABASE test SET default_text_search_config = 'pg_catalog.english'

 CONFIGURING LOGGING
 -------------------